Breakfast Ideas

 6. Crumpets - These are great speedy breakfasts and like toast you don't just need to stick to butter.
 Our favourites include peanut butter or mashed berries.
 Crumpets can be quite high in salt so make sure to look at the nutritional information before buying.

 8. Eggs - With so many variations it's hard not to see why this is a staple part of many peoples breakfast.
-Eggy bread (french toast) is Oliver's favourite use of eggs.
+Eggy bread (french toast) is our favourite use of eggs.
 Simply whisk up 2 eggs with a splash of milk then dip a slice of bread in fully coating each side then fry in some oil or unsalted butter until golden.
 Obviously hard boiling, frying and scrambling are all good ways to enjoy eggs for breakfast.
-Sadly Oliver doesn't really like eggs but I keep offering them to him in the hope that one day he will change his mind!
+Sadly my children don't really like eggs but I keep offering them in the hope that one day they will change their minds!

 10

 .
 Quesadilla - Sweet quesadillas are a great change for breakfast.
 You can include whatever you like!
-Some of Oliver's favourites are banana and peanut butter, applesauce and cinnamon and cream cheese and berries.
+Some of our favourites are banana and peanut butter.
 Simply add your desired filling into a tortilla wrap and fold in half.
 Place in a warm skillet or under the grill for a couple of minutes each side.
+Find out more here.

 11. Granola - Homemade granola is seriously delicious, it's so much tastier and healthier than shop bought variations.
 One of the things I love about granola is that the variations are limitless and completely custom able.
 You can find my homemade granola recipe here.